tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 * Hydrogen was the first real SSA IR and it looks very familiar to me, having worked on Cinder and now ZJIT.
 It is now defunct.
 * TurboFan was the replacement, going full Sea of Nodes.
-In the grand scheme of things it is a pretty fast compiler, but it is not hold back from doing some expensive rewrites.
+In the grand scheme of things it is a pretty fast compiler, but it does not hold back from doing some expensive rewrites.
 * Maglev is (maybe?) the replacement for that, preferring to speculate a little more eagerly and do fewer incremental rewrites in the name of compile